Characters appearing in Jurassic Park (the novel).

 - Ms. Fanservice: More or less all the male characters comment on her to themselves privately.

-Ian: You're very pretty, Dr. Sattler.
+Ian: You're extremely pretty, Dr. Sattler.
 I could look at your legs all day.

 - Or out loud, in the case of Ian Malcolm.